 - Up to and not more than $2,500 in fines;

 - Suspension of the driver’s license of the offender; and

-- A placement of six demerit points on the offender’s driving record.
+- A placement of six demerit points on the offender’s vehicle operator record.

-However, these penalties highly vary in case the reckless driving is deemed to be a felony rather than a misdemeanour.
-This is the case when a driver is charged with reckless driving while his/her license is suspended or revoked due to a moving traffic violation.
+However, these penalties highly vary in case the rashly operating vehicle is deemed to be a felony rather than a misdemeanour.
+This is the case when a driver is charged with rashly operating vehicle while his/her license is suspended or revoked due to a moving traffic violation.
 This is also the case if the driver causes the death of another person due to his/her reckless driving.

-Furthermore, reckless driving is also deemed to be a felony rather than a misdemeanour when the reckless driving charge was due to racing and a possible injury occurring as a result from racing engaged in by the reckless driver.
+Furthermore, reckless driving is also deemed to be a felony rather than a misdemeanour when the rashly operating vehicle charge was due to racing and a possible injury occurring as a result from racing engaged in by the reckless driver.

 It is highly advisable that drivers immediately seek legal assistance from an attorney at law that specializes in the field of reckless driving.
 This is recommended regardless of the charge pressed against the driver.
 An attorney at law from Virginia may be able to mitigate the consequences that the driver mayor may not face.